nice-game-hints/prim/README.md

 This is the raw NGH repository of Prim Demo.
+WIP!